Symons, Arthur, 1865-1945

 Found in 1 Collection or Record:

-Abstract The Arthur Symons material in the Charles Deering McCormick Library of Special Collections includes several holograph manuscripts and some letters from Symons to Iseult Gonne, the daughter of Maud Gonne, and Andre Raffalovich.
+Abstract This collection of Arthur Symons manuscripts and correspondence includes several holograph manuscripts and some letters from Symons to Iseult Gonne, the daughter of Maud Gonne, and André Raffalovich.
 Catalog cards describing each item are filed in the departmental correspondence catalog.